Parts of Forest management/Description

 Model description of Forest management

 The forest management module describes regional timber demand and the production of timber in the three different management systems clear felling, selective felling and forest plantations.
-Deforestation rates reported by FAO are used to calibrate deforestation rates in IMAGE, using a so called additional deforestion.
+Deforestation rates reported by FAO and double-checked by satellite-based estimates from ESA-CCI land cover data (ESA, 2017) are used to calibrate deforestation rates in IMAGE, using a so-called additional deforestation factor resulting in additional degraded forest area.

-In IMAGE 3.0, the driver for forest harvest is timber demand per region.
+In IMAGE 3.2, the driver for forest harvest is timber demand per region.
 Timber demand is the sum of domestic and/or regional demand and timber claims by other regions (export/trade).
-Production and trade assumptions for saw logs and paper/pulp wood are adopted from external models, such as EFI-GTM (Kallio et al., 2004), and domestic demand for fuelwood is based on the TIMER model (See Component Energy supply and demand).
+Production and trade assumptions for saw logs and paper/pulp wood are based on simple historical relationships between population, GDP and timber use per capita (Doelman et al., 2018).
+Domestic demand for fuelwood is based on the TIMER model (See Component Energy supply and demand) (Dagnachew et al., 2020).

 Part of the global energy supply is met by fuelwood and charcoal, in particular in less developed world regions.
 Not all wood involved is produced from formal forestry activities, as it is also collected from non-forest areas, for example from thinning orchards and along roadsides (FAO, 2001a; FAO, 2008).
 As few reliable data are available on fuelwood production, own assumptions have been made in IMAGE.
 While fuelwood production in industrialized regions is dominated by large-scale, commercial operations, in transitional and developing regions smaller proportions of fuelwood volumes are assumed to come from forestry operations: 50% and 32% respectively.